FlyingKaenguru/log-aggregation-tools.docker-compose/README.md

 #### Read in data from a test app
 In the app-promtail folder you will find another [Docker-compose](loki-promtail-example/app/nginx-example.yaml) file.
 This creates an nginx app.
-As already in the Management Services, the Promtail labels are assigned here as well.
+As with the infrastructure services (Grafana and Loki), the Promtail labels are assigned here as well.
-Since this is an application outside the management level, we enter "App" for the job.
+Since this is an application outside the infrastructure level, we enter "App" for the job.
 This helps us to distinguish the applications later.

 ````yml